Difference between revisions of "The Law in Zimbabwe" - Pindula

 Zimbabwe has a hybrid, or plural, legal system in the sense that the law currently in force was adopted from foreign jurisdictions and imposed into the country by settlers during the colonial era.
 Zimbabwe’s law after several years of independence still exposes residual traits of the process of transplantation of historical disempowerment ands colonial takeover.

-Zimbabwe’s Legal system consists of the Common Law (non statutory or unwritten Anglo Roman Dutch Law), Legislation, Case Law (Precedent) and Customary Law.
+Zimbabwe’s Legal system consists of the Common Law in Zimbabwe (non statutory or unwritten Anglo Roman Dutch Law), Legislative Law in Zimbabwe, Precedent / Case Law / Court Decisions and Customary Law.
 With the exception of Criminal Law, which has recently been reformed and codified, Zimbabwe’s law is not codified.
 The Constitution of Zimbabwe is the Supreme Law of the country and it is the parent act of any other Legislation.

 Historical Overview